ardan-S/Lunar_point_model/README.md

-# Using deep learning to map potential resource distribution of lunar permanently shadowed regions
+# Using deep learning to predict water ice presence at the lunar poles

 <p>
 <strong>- Independent Research Project by Ardan Suphi (as5023)</strong><br>